wilianuhlmann/predict_profitability_dr/README.md

-My objective in this project is to forecast the stock price in the financial market.
+My objective in this project is to predict the stock price in the financial market.